 As well, music in this world is one of the most beautiful hallmarks of the novel — MacDonald’s words seem to sing on the page — and some of that magic feels lost here.
 There is lots of music, and in the second part we’re treated to a number of robust, ably sung jazz numbers (kudos especially to Janelle Cooper), but it feels as if a musical throughline might be missing.
 I certainly felt the absence of original musical composition in such a music-driven story.

 It’s not a perfect theatricalization, but here’s the thing: Fall On Your Knees is nearly adaptation-proof.
 Even when the journey to the stage seems muddled or heavy-handed, the story cuts through fluff, hopefully encouraging a new group of audience members to give the original book a read.
 This staging of Fall On Your Knees is likely to be a first exposure to MacDonald’s writing for many, and those left feeling curious after this production are advised to read the timeless, uniquely affecting book.
 Some stories might ring truest when left to the imagination.

-Fall On Your Knees runs in Toronto at the Bluma Appel Theatre through February 4.
-Tickets are available here.
+Fall On Your Knees runs in Toronto at the Bluma Appel Theatre January 22 through February 5, 2023.